MicrosoftDocs/customer-insights/ci-docs/consent-management/set-consent-rules.md

 1. Review the configuration and select **Set rules** to complete the process.

-1. Select **Done** go complete the guided experience and enforce the mapping in business processes.
+1. If you have selected certain rules to apply as default rules, select **Activate consent rules in Customer Insights** to go to audience insights and [activate default rules](../audience-insights/activate-consent.md).
+Otherwise, select **Done** to complete the guided experience and enforce the mapping in business processes.

 ## Activate rules in audience insights